AyushDeuja/GyanLoop-E-Learning-Platform/README.md

 # 🎓 GyanLoop — Online Learning Platform

-GyanLoop is a modern, responsive, and user-friendly <b>e-learning platform</b> built with the latest web technologies.
+GyanLoop is a modern, responsive, and user-friendly **e-learning platform** built with the latest web technologies.
 It allows users to register, explore courses, take quizzes, track learning progress, and receive certificates upon completion.

 ---